The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Grand Rapids, MI

 Languages Spoken:

 Angela Oostema is a primary care provider, practicing in Family Medicine in East Grand Rapids, Michigan.
+She has been practicing medicine for over 22 years.
 Dr. Oostema is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Obesity in Children, Type 1 Diabetes (T1D), Hypothyroidism, and Coccydynia.
-Dr. Oostema is currently accepting new patients.
+Her clinical expertise encompasses Obesity in Children, Type 1 Diabetes (T1D), Hypothyroidism, and Coccydynia.
+Dr. Oostema is board certified in American Board Of Family Medicine.

 Experienced in Light Chain Deposition Disease (LCDD)